pierelucas/Walhalla-DDoS/README.md

     + sudo apt-get install python3-stem / pip3 install stem

-    + you must setup first your torrc to hashed password method (https://www.linux.com/tutorials/beginners-guide-tor-ubuntu/
+    + please setup first your torrc to use a hashed password (https://www.linux.com/tutorials/beginners-guide-tor-ubuntu/

     + save your password to the tor_pass file or prompt it when walhalla ask you